sophin123/MiniProject2025/README.md

-A project to share your files in between different devices connected withing same local network.
+A project to share your files in between different devices connected within same local network.

 I have not put this sites available publicly due to security issues.